Skip to main content

 • May change price, point spread, or both depending on the market and key numbers

-A sharp book took respected action on Patriots -3 and moved to -3.5.
-That does not prove the fair line is exactly -4, but it does tell you informed money preferred the opener.
+A market-making book took respected action on Patriots -3 and moved to -3.5.
+That does not prove the fair line is exactly -4, but it does tell you the opener met price-sensitive resistance.

 2. Public Money (Recreational Action)